leejoonli/code-every-day/log.md

 ## Thoughts

 Portfolio is coming along well.
-Need to adjust font size, add padding, update the landing image, and create navigation links with smooth scroll.
+Need to adjust add animation triggered by scroll and create navigation links with smooth scroll and add project 4.
+Possibly change the background image because it's very white at the bottom.